PaskLab/adastry-ui/docs/docs/export/transaction-csv.md

 | 2022-02-24 21:44:51Z |             |               | 1.5             | ADA               |            |              | 1.73             | USD                |       | MINTING/BURNING                                                   | 76c24dc40ab2...               | [{"label":"721","json_metadata": "..."}] |
 |                      |             |               | 1               | SpaceBud4040      |            |              |                  |                    |       | SpaceBud4040 - asset1zkug...
 (Subpart of txHash: 76c24dc40ab2...) | (SpaceBud4040)76c24dc40ab2... | [{"label":"721","json_metadata": "..."}] |                                        |

-- Based on **Koinly Format** bellow, with the addition of the transaction **Metadata** field.
+- Based on **Koinly Format** below, with the addition of the transaction **Metadata** field.
 - **Sent & Received**
-  - A transaction can both send and received at the same time.
+  - A transaction can both be sent and received at the same time.
-  - Each record line contain a single asset type (Sent or Received currency type).
+  - Each record line contains a single asset type (Sent or Received currency type).
 - **Description**
   - The **"Subpart of** notice along with transaction hash will be added if required.
 - **TxHash**
   - The transaction hash will be prepended with the asset name if required.

 :::info
-Transaction handling multiple different asset are split among multiple lines.
+Transaction handling multiple asset are split among multiple lines.
 - The subpart of the transaction is identified as is in description field.
-- Asset name is prepended to TxHash ID to make the record unique, which help to prevent duplicate when importing the same file multiple times.
+- Asset name is prepended to TxHash ID to make the record unique, which helps to prevent duplicates when importing the same file multiple times.
 :::